TheoHLong/llm-counting-mechanisms/README.md

 > **"Is there a hidden state layer that contains a representation of the running count of matching words, while processing the list of words?"**

-This project addresses this question through systematic experimentation using counterfactual activation patching and multi-model behavioral analysis.
+This project addresses this question through experimentation using counterfactual activation patching.

 ## 📊 Key Findings